DanMorriss/lumos-online-banking/README.md

 #### Login

 When the user selects 'login' they are asked for their username.
-They will be show an appropiate error message if thier entry:
+They will be show an appropriate error message if their entry:
 - contains any whitespace
 - is below 5 characters long
 - is longer than 15 characters
-- not in the database
+- not in the database.

 If their username is in the database they will be prompted to enter their PIN.
-They will be shown an appropiate error message if thier PIN:
+They will be shown an appropriate error message if their PIN:
-- not 4 numeric characters
+- is not 4 numeric characters.

 If their PIN matches the one associated with their account in the databse they are sent to their account homepage.

 They can exit the programme at any time by entering '0' or create an account by entering '2'.